Hall of Honor

 St. Thomas High School’s Hall of Honor was established in 1975 in conjunction with the 75th anniversary of the school.
 Its’ purpose is to recognize those special individuals whose exceptional contributions to their professions, their communities and the world embody the mission of St. Thomas, “Teach me Goodness, Discipline and Knowledge.”
 As Fr.
 James Wilson, CSB said in his speech at the inaugural induction ceremony in 1976, the Hall of Honor celebrates graduates who “by their industry and integrity have been found most worthy.”

 Thirteen alumni were inducted at the first ceremony.
 Since then, 37 additional alumni have received this distinction.
 Portraits of all 50 Hall of Honor members hang just outside Cemo Auditorium where our students view them every day and are inspired by their great character and accomplishments.
-Click here for the list of hall of Honor members.
+Click here for the list of Hall of Honor members.
+See biographies of Hall of Honor members below.

 St. Thomas alumni are encouraged to nominate outstanding graduates to the Hall of Honor.
 Click here for the nomination form.